FC Neftchi Fergana

 F.C.
-Neftchi Fergana (Neftchi Fargʻona futbol klubi, Нефтчи Фарғона футбол клуби) is an Uzbek professional football club based in Fergana.
-They play in the top division Uzbekistan Super League.
+Neftchi Fergana (Neftchi Fargʻona futbol klubi, Нефтчи Фарғона футбол клуби) An Uzbek football club based in the city of Fergana, playing in the top division of Uzbek football.
+The club is financed by the Fergana Oil Refinery.
+Founded in 1962, it played in the Soviet Second League (Central Asian division) under the name "Neftyanik Fergana" until 1991.
+In 1990, the club won the Soviet Second League and was promoted to the Soviet First League.
+Since 1992, it has played in the Uzbekistan Higher League and, along with Pakhtakor Tashkent and Navbahor Namangan, was one of the teams that had participated without interruption in every season of the Uzbekistan Super League until 2018.

+The club is a six-time champion of Uzbekistan.
+It also finished second at the Uzbekistan Championships 9 times and won a bronze medal once in the 2008 season.
+Neftchi last won the championship in 2025.
+It is a two-time winner of the national cup.
+On the international stage, the team was a finalist at the 1994 Commonwealth Champions Cup and a bronze medalist at the 1995 Asian Champions Cup.

 History

 The early Soviet period

 Neftchi was founded 1962 and appeared in the Soviet Second League (Central Asian Division) from 1962 to 1991 under the name Neftyanik Fergana.
 In 1990, the club advanced to the Soviet First League, winning Soviet Second League, conference East.
 In 1991 Soviet First League Neftchi ranked at 7th place which was club's highest achievement in Soviet football history.

 Modern period, since 1992

 Since 1992, the club has been playing in the Uzbek League, and along with Pakhtakor Tashkent and Navbahor Namangan, continuously participated in all seasons of the Uzbek League without a break.

+On 22 November 2025, FC Neftchi Fergana won the 2025 Uzbekistan Super League.